Hermitian-Singer Functional and Differential Codes: Introduction

 The functional codes and their duals on the Hermitian curves may have good performances provided that $\mathtt{G}$ is taken appropriately.
 One of the best known code of this type is the $1$-point Hermitian functional code where $G$ consists of a single point, i.e. $\mathtt{G}=\lambda Q$ where $\lambda$ is a positive integer, and $Q$ is a point $Q\in {\mathcal{H}}(q)$; see \cite{br} and the references therein.
 Generalizations of the $1$-point codes have been made so far in two directions.
 The first consists in replacing $Q$ with a higher degree place of the function field of ${\mathcal{H}}(q)$, which yields differential codes with even better parameters obtained for some values of $\lambda$ such that $q^3-q^2\leq\lambda\leq q^3$; see \cite{CT,KN1,KN2,M}.
 The second direction is motivated by the fact that the subgroup $\Gamma$ of the automorphism group $PGU(3,q)$ of ${\mathcal{H}}(q)$ which preserves $G$ is also an automorphism group of $C_{\mathcal{L}}(\mathtt{D},\mathtt{G})$ whenever each point of $G$ appears with the same weight in $\mathtt{G}$.
+In such a context, one may also think of replacing the Hermitian curve by some other curves with many points in $PG(2,q)$, for instance by those investigated in \cite{HK1,HK2,HK3}.